Westroads Mall shooting: Aftermath

 In the days following the tragedy, the Von Maur store was thronged on all sides by flowers and signs expressing condolences, and makeshift memorials to the victims.
 By January 12, 2008, a fund for the victims' families surpassed one million dollars.

 The Smoking Gun released a copy of Hawkins' three-page suicide note, which included a note to his family, one to his friends, and his last will and testament, below which he signed his name and included his Social Security number.
 Initial news reports indicated that Hawkins wrote, "I'm going out in style"; however, the phrase does not appear on the publicly released document.

 On January 7, 2009, Hawkins' mother Maribel Rodriguez was featured on season 7 episode 77 of Dr. Phil.
 Hawkins was the subject of the series premiere of the Investigation Discovery series Evil Lives Here, a show that features testimonials of the loved ones of murderers, which premiered on January 17, 2016.
 It was his father and ex-stepmother's first public interview since the shooting.

 Dutch DJ and producer Angerfist sampled an excerpt from a news story about the shooting on his track "The Road to Fame" on the Retaliate album, released in 2011.

 Omaha political punk band Desaparecidos wrote a song about the shooting, "Von Maur Massacre," on their 2015 album Payola.

 Reactions

-The Von Maur corporate headquarters in Davenport, Iowa issued a statement saying, "We are deeply saddened by the horrific shooting at our Omaha store this afternoon.
+The Von Maur corporate headquarters in Davenport, Iowa, issued a statement saying, "We are deeply saddened by the horrific shooting at our Omaha store this afternoon.
 Our thoughts and prayers are with the victims of this tragic event, as well as their families."
-A similar statement was shown on its web site's home page.
-Westroads Mall also stated on its web site, "Our thoughts and prayers remain with all affected by this tragedy."
+A similar statement was shown on its website's home page.
+Westroads Mall also stated on its website, "Our thoughts and prayers remain with all affected by this tragedy."
 Its home page also indicated that the mall would remain closed until the following Saturday, December 8; however, the Von Maur store, where the incident took place, did not open until December 20.

 The day after the shooting, the Hawkins family released a statement expressing their condolences for the victims.
 On December 13, 2007, Hawkins' mother, Maribel Rodriguez, issued a formal apology for Hawkins' actions in an interview on Good Morning America.